LiveUI/Awesome/README.md

 The filenames have to match FontAwesome's naming scheme (`fa-brands-400.ttf`, `fa-light-300.ttf`, `fa-regular-400.ttf`, `fa-solid-900.ttf`).
 You only have to include the fonts you are using.

-Once the fonts are registered you can use `AwesomePro` enum just as you'd use the `Awesome` enum, except that you now have access to all FontAwesome Pro icons.
+Once the fonts are registered you can use the `AwesomePro` enum just as you'd use the `Awesome` enum, except that you now have access to all FontAwesome Pro icons.

 ## Author